jonathanmalloy120/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-quickstart/unified/index.md

 ### 4. Enabled desired contexts

-The unified package has the option to join in data from the following Snowplow enrichments and out-of-the-box contexts:
+The unified package has the option to join in data from the following Snowplow enrichments and out-of-the-box context entities:

 - [IAB enrichment](/docs/enriching-your-data/available-enrichments/iab-enrichment/index.md)
 - [UA Parser enrichment](/docs/enriching-your-data/available-enrichments/ua-parser-enrichment/index.md)